HabanaAI/Model-References/PyTorch/examples/gpu_migration/computer_vision/classification/torchvision/README.md

 * Added custom learning rate scheduler.

 ## Enabling the Model from Scratch
-Habana provides scripts ready-to-use on Gaudi.
+Intel Gaudi provides scripts ready-to-use on Gaudi.
 Listed below are the steps to enable the model from a reference source.

 This section outlines the overall procedure for enabling any given model with GPU migration feature.